villasv/villasv.github.io/_drafts/2019-04-02-swiss-cheese.md

 rotation periods are just variations of more expensive but (maybe?) more effective assessments.

-For simplicity's sake and not to confuse with online assessments like english or IQ tests, I'll keep referring to the former as "interviews" to make the distinction that they involve human interaction - the expensive ingredient.
-We're interested on the relationship of the size of the talent pool and the interview effort, no matter the definition of an interview.
+For simplicity's sake and not to confuse with assessments like english or IQ tests, I'll keep referring to recruiter-driven assessments as "interviews" to make the distinction that they involve human interaction - the expensive and not scalable ingredient.
+We're interested on the relationship between the size of the talent pool and the interview effort, no matter the type of interview.

-# Lab results came in, it's dairy

-What is the role of online assessment in this context?
-It has two main important aspects in our current analysis:

-1. It augments the resumé with standardized information
+Of course, the real world is a messy place and if we try hard enough we can find examples of things that are not quite a test nor an interview.
+If we allow our definitions to meet in the middle, we can describe the selection process
+entirely: every step is an assessment in the spectrum between a standardized test and an unstructured interview.

+# The top high Calcium cheese

+Interviews are valuable because they're adaptable and exploratory, but tests have an important advantage: they produce comparable output.
+The ability to objectively compare candidates in a fair and scalable way is the basis for a change in the economics of recruiting:

-2. It provides a way to **rank** applicants automatically
+> Tests enable us way to **rank** applicants

-The first point is essential because standardization is key to fairness and scalability.

-The second point is relevant because if we have a ranking system, our selection is no longer a random sampling.
-Assuming that some test is very appropriate for a job position, we'll almost certainly find matches easier if we focus our attention on the top scorers of the test.
+This is empowering if the test results are easily processed, something that has been enabled by the digital transformation in HR.
+If we have a ranking system, our selection is no longer a random sampling.
+Assuming that some test is very appropriate for a job position, we should find matches easier if we focus our attention on the top scorers.

-Again, the types of test, how many tests and so on are important decisions in the real world but irrelevant for the current analysis.
-We can consider every assessment that does not involve human interaction a kind of test, even complex heuristics that measure text similarity between resumé and job description.